pocl/pocl/doc/sphinx/source/using.rst

               An in-depth explanation of the implementation of CBS and how it compares to the other approaches can be found in [this thesis](https://joameyer.de/hipsycl/Thesis_JoachimMeyer.pdf).

+ * **loops**  -- Create parallel for-loops that execute the work items.

+              The loops will be unrolled a certain number of times of which maximum can be controlled with POCL_WILOOPS_MAX_UNROLL_COUNT=N environment
+              variable (default is to not perform unrolling).

+ * **loopvec** -- Create parallel work-item for-loops (see 'loops') and execute the standard LLVM vectorizers.
+LLVM loop unrolling is disabled and the unrolling decisions are left to the generic loop vectorizer.

 - **POCL_WORK_GROUP_SPECIALIZATION**